MrJohnZoidberg/Snips-Wecker/README.md

 - Full multi-room support 🏠
 - context-awareness: it detects what room you're in  💬
 - customizable (ringtone sound, volume, ringing timeout, rooms) 🛠
-- no system command for the ringtone used, all realized with the Snips platform 💙

 ## Installation